-For 2024 and 2025 accountability, successfully completing and earning credit for a college prep course ingrades 9-12 will still earn CCMR credit.
 For 2026 accountability, courses completed in the 11th or 12th grades will be eligible for CCMR credit.
 For 2027 accountability and subsequent years, only courses completed in the 12th grade will be eligible for CCMR credit through college prep.

 Other Indicators